All children should have the chance to live happy, healthy lives.

 - Children’s Mental Health (CDC/Gov)

 Melp is a place where your students can access over 90 different tools and techniques to support them with their mental health care and development.
-Each month there will be new tools, techniques and therapies added, so they can continue to try new things and develop they mental health toolbox as they learn and grow.
+Each month there will be new tools, techniques and therapies added, so they can continue to try new things and develop their mental health toolbox as they learn and grow.

 Every month there will be new tools, techniques and therapies added, so they can continue to try new things and develop their mental health toolbox as they learn and grow.